1688168/Codes/README.md

 [[Video]](https://www.youtube.com/watch?v=0C7re8lam7M) -
 [`DP`][`Greedy`]

-  - From all the overlapping intervals, we pick the 1st interval (sorted by end-time)(least overlapping with future intervals).
+  - [435] From all the overlapping intervals, we pick the 1st interval (sorted by end-time)(least overlapping with future intervals).
 Greedy strategy
+  - [1235] for Max Profit, we cannot simply pick the first one (least overlapping) as we are trying to max(profit)

 [[1268] - <span style="color:yellow">M</span> - Search Suggestions System](https://leetcode.com/problems/search-suggestions-system/description/) -
 [[Python]]()